LloydYCHuang/Webpage/cv.md

 -	Acquired financial support from the Cultural and Educational Foundation of the largest religious group in Taiwan

 ## Conference experience
+**22<sup>nd</sup> World Congress of Soil Science**
+*Oral presentation (accepted on Feb.
+10, 2022, will present in person on Aug.
+2, 2022)*
+*Glasgow, UK*
+-	The leading international conference in soil science with over 3000 participants worldwide
+-	Topic: Characterization of podzolic soils using digital soil morphometrics in subtropical subalpine forests

 **Pedometrics Webinar**
 *Oral presentation (June 2021)*
 *Virtual*